neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 If you want to connect to a branch from an application, the **Connection Details** widget on the project **Dashboard** also provides connection examples for various languages and frameworks.

+## Delete a branch

+Deleting a branch is a permanent action.
+Deleting a branch also deletes the branch endpoint, which is the compute instance associated with the branch.

+To delete a branch:

+1. In the Neon Console, select a project from the project drop-down list.
+2. Select the **Branches** tab.
+3. Select a branch from the table.
+3. Click **Delete**.
+4. On the **Delete the branch?** dialog, click **Delete**.

 ## Next steps

-For more information about branches, including how to view them, delete them, and use them in your development workflows, see [Branching](../../branching).
+For more information about branches and how to use them in your development workflows, see [Branching](../../conceptual-guides/branching).